Chevrolet Tahoe: Recalls/safety issue

-On August 3, 2020, GM sent out a new TSB (Technical Service Bulletin) that addresses a potential issue related to the engine oil cooler lines on the 2021 Tahoe and Yukon.
-The issue was sent out to dealerships ahead of receiving the vehicles and were instructed to inspect the engine oil cooler lines at the quick connector on the radiator in order to ensure they are properly seated before selling or dealer-trading the vehicle.
-No parts were needed for replacement but cautioned customers to have it checked as catastrophic engine failure could occur if not repaired.
+On August 3, 2020, GM sent out a new TSB (Technical Service Bulletin) addressing a potential issue related to the engine oil cooler lines on the 2021 Tahoe and Yukon.
+The issue was sent out to dealerships ahead of receiving the vehicles and were instructed to inspect the engine oil cooler lines at the quick connector on the radiator in order to ensure they were properly seated before selling or dealer-trading the vehicle.
+No parts were needed for replacement, but GM cautioned customers to have it checked, as catastrophic engine failure could occur if not repaired.